murb/omniauth-twinfield/README.md

 # Omniauth Twinfield Strategy

-An OmniAuth Strategy for Twinfield, a bookkeeping package.
+An very minimal OmniAuth Strategy for Twinfield, a bookkeeping package.

 ## Installation